ghtorrent/ghtorrent.org/faq.md

 as `0000-01-01 00:00` or `2034-12-31 23:59`.
 GitHub and GHTorrent do not
 process the timestamps in any way.

-## Ethical use
+## Copyright and Privacy

+#### _Who owns the data that GHTorrent shares?_

+The copyright situation is very complicated; in essense, GitHub owns copyright to the data formats for the API responses, users own copyright of the content they create and GHTorrent has copyright on the GHTorrent MySQL database schema.

 #### _What types of privacy guarantees does GHTorrent offer?_

 GHTorrent collects publicly available data from the GitHub API.

 #### _How does GHTorrent handle my personal information?_